dsanson/dsanson.github.com/cv.markdown

 -----------------------------

--   Cathy Muller, *Harry Potter and the Rescue from Realism: A Novel Defense of Anti-Realism about Fictional Objects*, 2008-2012
+-   Cathy Muller, *Harry Potter and the Rescue from Realism: A Novel Defense of Anti-Realism about Fictional Objects*, 2012
--   Eric Carter, *Objectivity and Communication*, 2007-2011
+-   Eric Carter, *Objectivity and Communication*, 2011
--   Vassilis Tsompanidis, *Tensed Belief* (UC Santa Barbara), 2008-2010
+-   Vassilis Tsompanidis, *Tensed Belief* (UC Santa Barbara), 2010
--   *In Progress:*
-    -   Wesley Cray, on the inconstancy of *de re* modal attributions, 2009-present
+-   Wesley Cray, on the inconstancy of *de re* modal attributions, in progress
-    -   Scott Brown, on essence, modality, and the limits of contingency, 2011-present
+-   Scott Brown, on essence, modality, and the limits of contingency, in progress
-    -   James McGlothlin, on logical truth and god, 2011-present
+-   James McGlothlin, on logical truth and god, in progress

 Graduate Qualifying Exam Committee Member
 -----------------------------------------